-Example 1: worshippers wishing to attend a synagogue on the Sabbath who are prohibited from using the Victorian Government QR code system during the Sabbath could pre-register details with the synagogue, with the details recorded and stored by the synagogue electronically.
+Example 1: worshippers wishing to attend a synagogue on the Sabbath (if permitted by the Directions currently in force) who are prohibited from using the Victorian Government QR code system during the Sabbath could pre-register details with the synagogue, with the details recorded and stored by the synagogue electronically.
 Example 2: where a venue has no internet coverage, such as in a remote location, manual records could be kept and stored electronically by the venue.

-- (8A) Information collected by an employer using an alternative record-keeping method under subclause (8) must be provided by the employer to Service Victoria if requested to do so by the Department or Service Victoria. - (9) Where a person who attends a Work Premises is unable to check in using the Victorian Government QR code system for the purpose of subclauses (6) or (13), that information may be collected by an employer or an owner of a vehicle used as a commercial passenger vehicle service from another person on behalf of the first person using the Victorian Government QR code system for that purpose. - (10) An employer is not required to comply with the records requirement in subclause (6): - (a) subject to subclause (13), in relation to members of the public using a commercial passenger vehicle service; or - (b) in relation to essential support groups and health services if confidentiality is typically required; or - Example: support groups for alcohol and drugs or family violence typically require confidentiality. - (c) in relation to common property areas governed by an owners corporation; or Note: where a common property area is a facility such as a gym, pool, or cinema subject to the Restricted Activity Directions (Metropolitan Melbourne) or the Restricted Activity Directions (Regional Victoria), that facility is required to comply with the record-keeping requirements and any other relevant requirements in the applicable Restricted Activity Directions. - in relation to persons receiving contactless 'click and collect' services where the transaction does not involve entering any indoor space at a Work Premises; or - Example: attending a retail facility where a worker drops the goods into the boot of a customer's car whilst the customer remains in the car. - (e) in relation to takeaway food providers in respect of customers attending the premises for the sole purpose of collecting food at a drive-through window; or - (f) in relation to service stations in respect of members of the public who do not enter a building and pay using contactless payment methods at the petrol bowser; or - (g) in relation to emergency workers attending a Work Premises for the purposes of responding to an emergency where complying with the records requirement is not practicable in the circumstances; or - (h) in relation to attendances at a Work Premises for the purposes of police matters (including investigations), and the administration of justice where the person who is the subject of the record requests that their attendance is kept confidential; or
+- (8A) Information collected by an employer using an alternative record-keeping method under subclause (8) must be provided by the employer to Service Victoria if requested to do so by the Department or Service Victoria. - (9) Where a person who attends a Work Premises is unable to check in using the Victorian Government QR code system for the purpose of subclauses (6) or (13), that information may be collected by an employer or an owner of a vehicle used as a commercial passenger vehicle service from another person on behalf of the first person using the Victorian Government QR code system for that purpose. - (10) An employer is not required to comply with the records requirement in subclause (6): - (a) subject to subclause (13), in relation to members of the public using a commercial passenger vehicle service; or - (b) in relation to essential support groups and health services if confidentiality is typically required; or

+Example: support groups for alcohol and drugs or family violence typically require confidentiality. - (c) in relation to common property areas governed by an owners corporation; or

+Note: where a common property area is a facility such as a gym, pool, or cinema subject to the relevant requirements in the Restricted Activity Directions (Restricted Areas) or the Restricted